lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    The shared secret key ssk is used for MAC-based protection by Alice.

 1. Bob derives the same shared secret key ssk using the KDF.
-Also here the shared secret ss is used as input key material for the KDF, the value len is the desired output length for the KDF, and the DER-encoded KemOtherInfo structure constructed in the same way as on Alice’s side is used as context for the KDF.
+Also here the shared secret ss is used as input key material for the KDF, the value len is the desired output length for the KDF, and the DER-encoded KemOtherInfo structure constructed in the same way as on Alice's side is used as context for the KDF.

    ~~~~ asn.1
       KDF(ss, len, context)->(ssk)